okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 > **Note:** You don't need a [Certificate Authorization Authority (CAA)](https://datatracker.ietf.org/doc/html/rfc6844) record to use an Okta-managed TLS certificate.
 However, if you do have a CAA record, keep the following in mind:
 >
 >  * If it's your first time setting up a custom domain with an Okta-managed certificate, you need to add `letsencrypt.org` to the issuers list or Okta can't get the TLS certificate.
 See [Let's Encrypt - Using CAA](https://letsencrypt.org/docs/caa/).

->   * If you already have an Okta-managed TLS certificate and you later get a CAA record, Okta may be unable to renew your certificate.
+>  * If you have an Okta-managed certificate and you later get a CAA record, Okta can't renew your certificate.
+You must either add letsencrypt.org to the issuers list or remove the CAA record.

 1. In the Admin Console, go to **Customizations** > **Domain**.
 2. In the **Custom URL Domain** box, click **Edit**.